BlackCatDisha/BlackCatDisha/README.md

 - 👋 Hi, I’m @BlackCatDisha
-- 👀 I’m interested in black cats, coding and other random stuff...
+- 👀 I’m interested in programming, playing the piano, painting and other random stuff...
 - 🌱 I’m currently learning Java, Python
-- 💞️ I’m looking to collaborate on ...
+- 🤝 I’m looking to collaborate on ... (well, I still have to think about what ¯\_(ツ)_/¯ )
-- 📫 How to reach me gndisha810@gmail.com
+- 📫 How to reach me: gndisha810@gmail.com

 <!---
 BlackCatDisha/BlackCatDisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.